We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Solution a special Rpc error occurs on server

-Let’s recap that, the services are checked on the self-signed certificate.
-We can’t remove the old certificate as an error is showing up.
+The services are checked on the self-signed certificate.
+But we can’t remove the old certificate as an error is showing up.
 What is the solution?
 The answer is PowerShell.
 We have to assign the self-signed certificate to the Exchange services with PowerShell.

-Before we do that, grab the thumbprint certificate of the certificate that you like to assign.
-Copy the thumbprint.
+Before we do that, copy the thumbprint certificate of the certificate that you like to assign.

 Assign the new certificate to the Exchange services.
 Click Y and press Enter.